jh3y/gulp-template-store/README.md

 }
 ```

 __NOTE__:: `gulp-template-store` aims to be platform agnostic.
-It has however been developed on a UNIX system.
-Therefore, no matter what `base` option is provided, whether one is provided or not, the keys in the resulting store will use forward slashes `/`.
+It has been developed on a UNIX system.
+Whatever `base` option is provided, `gulp-template-store` will interpret them using the current OS path separator by converting any slashes.

+By default, the keys in the resulting store will use forward slashes `/` (UNIX style).
 For example; on Windows, your template may be located at `\templates\a.html`.
-The output key will be `templates/a.html`.
+The output key will be `templates/a`.

+However, you can override this by setting the `unix` option to `false` if you wish for keys to use the platform path separator.
+Take into consideration that this may affect those working on a different platform.

 ##Options
-* `name: string` - defines the filename for outputted template file.
+* `name: {String}` - Defines the filename for outputted template file.
-* `variable: string` - defines the variable that shall be used to define the templates object.
+* `variable: {String}` - Defines the variable that shall be used to define the templates object.
 By default, this is `this.tmpl`.
-* `base: string` - defines the base directory to generate key names from.
+* `base: {String}` - Defines the base directory to generate key names from.
 By default, this is the root of the repo where your gulpfile is located.
+* `unix: {Bool}` - Defines whether to use forward slashes `/` in keys.
+When false, will use platform specific path separator.
+For Windows, `\`.
+Defaults to `true`.
-* `bare: bool` - __use with caution__ - defines whether to use lodash templating or to simply create an object store for mapping file contents.
+* `bare: {Bool}` - __use with caution__ - Defines whether to use lodash templating or to simply create an object store for mapping file contents.
+Defaults to `false`.

   For example,
   ```javascript